KeeeeEf/GradeGuru/README.md

 - [Usage](#usage)

 ## About
-The GradeGuru is a web application designed to help students keep track of their academic performance.
+GradeGuru is a web application designed to help students keep track of their academic performance.
 It provides a convenient way to organize course information, input grades, and calculate semester GPAs.

 ## Features
 - Add and view courses for each semester.